Gudrun Burwitz: Early life

 Heinrich Himmler adored his daughter and had her regularly flown to his offices in Berlin from Munich where she lived with her mother.
 When she was at home, he telephoned her most days and wrote to her every week.
 Heinrich always called her by her childhood nickname "Püppi".
 She accompanied her father on some official duties, including a visit to Dachau concentration camp, where more than 30,000 prisoners died.
-Adolf Hitler, known to her as “Uncle Hitler”, gave her a doll and chocolates every New Year.
+Adolf Hitler, known to her as "Uncle Hitler", gave her a doll and chocolates every New Year.

 She disputed that Heinrich Himmler, who died in British captivity on 23 May 1945, died by suicide when he broke a concealed cyanide capsule, and instead maintained that he was murdered.
 After the Second World War, she and her mother were arrested by the Americans in Northern Italy, and were held in various camps in Italy, France and Germany.
 While they were held in Rome, she went on a hunger strike until she grew weak.
 They were brought to Nuremberg to testify at the trials, and were released in November 1946.
 Gudrun later bitterly referred to this time as the most difficult of her life, and said that she and her mother were treated as though they had to atone for the sins of her father.

 She never renounced the Nazi ideology and repeatedly sought to justify the actions of her father.
 She blamed Allied propaganda for besmirching Himmler's "good name".
-People who knew her say that Gudrun created a "golden image" of her father, like the father she wished she had.
+People who knew her say that Gudrun created a "golden image" of her father, that of the father she wished she had had.